Fox's Hannity revealed as mystery client of Trump's personal lawyer

 Stephen Ryan, a lawyer for Cohen, drew gasps and laughter from the public gallery when he named Hannity as the client.

-After his identity was revealed, Hannity said on his syndicated radio show that he and Cohen "have occasionally had brief discussions about legal questions about which I wanted his input and his perspective."
+After his identity was revealed, Hannity said on his syndicated radio show, and again later on his Fox News program, that he had "occasional, brief discussions" with Cohen in which he sought out Cohen's "input and perspective."

-He assumed those discussions were covered by attorney-client privilege, he said on the show, which Fox says reaches more than 13 million listeners.
-In a later post on Twitter, he said the advice "dealt almost exclusively about real estate."
+Hannity said he assumed those discussions were covered by attorney-client privilege, and insisted that none involved any matter between himself and a third party.
+He also said his talks with Cohen "almost exclusively focused on real estate."

 Legal advice can be considered privileged even if given by a lawyer for free.

-Hannity told his viewers on April 9 that the raid on Cohen was an effort by federal investigators to wrongly impeach the president.
-He never mentioned his association with Cohen during the broadcast.
+Hannity, the top-rated personality on the most watched U.S. cable news network, told his viewers on April 9 that the raid on Cohen was part an effort by federal investigators to wrongly impeach the president.
+He never mentioned his association with Cohen during that broadcast.

+On Monday's show, Hannity expressed amusement at the firestorm of media coverage unleashed by the disclosure that he and Trump shared a legal adviser in Cohen, playing a 45-second, rapid-fire montage of various TV commentators and anchors uttering his name on the air throughout the day.

 Cohen has asked the court to give his own lawyers the first look at the seized materials so they can identify documents that are protected by attorney-client privilege.